Livewell Southwest logo

 • Alzheimer’s disease

-The service is delivered by two specialist and experienced Livewell Southwest nurses, in conjunction with the wider Plymouth Parkinson’s specialist network.
+This service is delivered by two specialist and experienced Livewell Southwest nurses, in conjunction with the wider local Parkinson’s specialist network.
 There are various care pathways available to ensure individual needs are met.
-For example, those that are newly diagnosed and the Home based Care pathway for those that want to take more control of managing their condition.
+For example, those that are newly diagnosed are initially supported by the Derriford Parkinson’s team for the first few months of diagnosis.
+They will then be referred to our team at Livewell.

-The role of the community Parkinson’s nurse specialist is to provide people with information about the condition, ensure that the person is on their optimal treatment plan, to help enable them and their families to make informed choices about their care, and to signpost to other agencies when needed.
-Both Parkinson’s nurse specialists are non-medical prescribers with strong links to the research community.
+The role of the Community Parkinson’s Nurse Specialist is to provide people with information about the condition, ensure that the person is on their optimal treatment plan, help enable the person and their families to make informed choices about their care, and to signpost to other agencies when needed.
+Both Parkinson’s Nurse Specialists are non-medical prescribers with strong links to the research community.

 Useful links